volfyd/leif-huhn-resume/leifhuhn.md

 Professional Summary
 --------------------

-Site-reliability engineer with over 18 years of experience in IT.
-Experience in a wide variety of technologies and platforms.
-Particular strengths in maintaining Linux servers and automating processes using Salt and Python scripting.
-Initiated infrastructure improvements as well as new programming methodologies and systems.
-Motivated self-starter and enthusiastic team member.
+Site-reliability engineer with over 18 years of experience in a wide variety of technologies and platforms.
+Particular strengths in maintaining large Elasticsearch and HBase/Hadoop clusters as well as fault tolerant virtual networking.

 Professional Experience
 -----------------------